-Play tourist in your hometown, or book a departing flight out of a less-frequented airport within road trip distance and use the mileage as an excuse to explore those roadside attractions on the way.
+Play tourist in your hometown, or book a departing flight out of a less-frequented airport within road-trip distance and use the mileage as an excuse to explore those roadside attractions on the way.
 Here's yet another idea: Plan your holiday visit as the first stop on your way to another dreamy vacation destination—or even an international getaway.

 Check Your IDs

 The next-worst thing to missing your flight?
 Being denied a boarding pass because of an expired passport or invalid form of ID—a travel headache that can easily be avoided with a little due diligence.
-As a result of the REAL ID act that was passed in 2005, the TSA and other federal agencies are no longer allowed to accept drivers licenses from these nine U.S. states as a form of identification.
+As a result of the REAL ID Act that was passed in 2005, the TSA and other federal agencies are no longer allowed to accept drivers licenses from these nine U.S. states as a form of identification.

 If you're a resident of the affected states, you'll need to ensure that you have an alternate form of ID (like a permanent resident card, military ID, or passport) to pass airport security checkpoints with flying colors.
 Plan on jetting off to an international destination?
-If that's the case, be sure that your passports meets that country's validity window—otherwise, you'll need renew your passport, which could take at least four to six weeks to process.
+If that's the case, be sure that your passports meet that country's validity window—otherwise, you'll need to renew your passport, which could take at least four to six weeks to process.